virtualslidetools/vmslideconv/README.txt

 #---------------------------------------------------------------------------
 # A Virtual Microscopy slide convertor that can convert to and from the
 # the following formats:
-A   a.
+#   a.
 TIFF/SVS file format to to Google Maps jpeg dataset format
 #   b.
 Olympus/Bacus ini jpeg dataset convertor to Google Maps jpeg dataset
 #   c.
 Olympus/Bacus ini jpeg dataset to TIFF/SVS file format